HorizenOfficial/horizen-academy-v2/docs/Wallets.md

-﻿
+﻿---

+sidebar_label: Wallets
+title: What is a Crypto Wallet?
+slug: /crypto-wallets/
+description: A wallet is an app for generating, managing, and storing cryptographic keys - public and private keys.
+You can check your balance, receive, and send funds.

+---
-## What is a Crypto Wallet?
+# What is a Crypto Wallet?

-A **wallet** is an app for generating, managing, and storing cryptographic keys - your [public and private keys](https://academy.horizen.io/technology/advanced/public-key-cryptography/).
+A **wallet** is an app for generating, managing, and storing cryptographic keys - your [public and private keys](https://www.horizen.io/academy/public-key-cryptography-pkc/).

 With a wallet, you can:
 - Check your balance